alanchoi00/mtrn4231-klotski-solver/README.md

 In the case where a gripper attemps to pick up a block but fails, the current system will not realise this fact until after it has completed a movement sequence.
 A simple fix for this would be to incorporate immediate feedback from the gripper itself.

 Possible solutions:
-- button on gripper fingertip whicch is pressed when an object is picked up.
+- Button on gripper fingertip which is pressed when an object is picked up.
-- pressure sensor on fingertip which would work similary to the button.
+- Pressure sensor on fingertip which would work similary to the button.
-- distance sensor (ultrasonic of TOF) to measure distacne fom objects (a short, unchanging distance would correlate to a picked up object).
+- Distance sensor (ultrasonic of TOF) to measure distance fom objects (a short, unchanging distance would correlate to a picked up object).

 All of these solutions could easily be interfaced through the teensy board.
 The feedback from the teensy could then easily be sent to ROS through the gripper action server.